expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

 ### `"facebookAdvertiserIDCollectionEnabled"`

-Whether the Facebook SDK should collect `advertiser-id` properties automatically.
-If you don't set this property, Facebook's default will be used.
+Whether the Facebook SDK should collect advertiser ID properties, like the Apple IDFA and Android Advertising ID, automatically.
+If you don't set this property, Facebook's default policy will be used.
 (Applicable only to standalone apps.)

 > **ExpoKit**: To change this field, edit `Info.plist` and `AndroidManifest.xml`.